Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+A meat allergy known as alpha-gal syndrome (AGS) is typically triggered by a tick bite.
 Case counts are growing, too.
-There were only 24 reported cases in the United State in 2009.
-By 2018, the number topped 34,000.
+There were only 24 reported cases in the United States in 2009.
+Between 2010 and 2022, researchers documented more than 110,000.

-What tick causes the red meat allergy?
+What tick causes red meat allergy?

 One little bugger — the lone star tick — appears to be the main source of AGS in the United States.
-The tick has long called southeastern states home, but its range has now expanded into the Midwest and Northeast.
+The tick is very aggressive and most active (and biting) from early spring through late fall.

 Advertisement

-• Skin rashes or hives, which are present in the vast majority of AGS reactions.
+• Skin rashes or hives, which are present in the vast majority of AGS reactions

-• Gastrointestinal issues such as heartburn, severe stomach pain or diarrhea.
+• Gastrointestinal issues such as heartburn, severe stomach pain or diarrhea

-• Difficulty breathing.
+• Difficulty breathing

-• Swelling of the lips, throat or tongue.
+• Swelling of the lips, throat or tongue

-• Lard (rendered pig fat).
+• Beef tallow and lard (rendered cow and pig fat).

 • Gelatin, which is made from boiling animal bones, skin and tissue.